 'MOOJAG and the LOST MEMORIES'

-The stand-alone sequel to our award-winning neurodivergent, dystopian cli-fi mystery ‘Moojag and the Auticode Secret’
+The award-winning neurodivergent, cli-fi adventure, standalone sequel to the award-winning ‘Moojag and the Auticode Secret’.

 When Nema returns to Gajoomdom, she discovers three forgetful grannies who have totally lost track of time.
 If she and Moojag can’t help them remember, everyone’s memories are in danger.
 But turns out not everyone is exactly who they thought they were.
 Who will they rescue?
 Will they rescue them in time?